Cash method of accounting

 The cash method of accounting, also known as cash-basis accounting, cash receipts and disbursements method of accounting or cash accounting (the EU VAT directive vocabulary Article 226) records revenue when cash is received, and expenses when they are paid in cash.
 As a basis of accounting, this is in contrast to the alternative accrual method which records income items when they are earned and records deductions when expenses are incurred regardless of the flow of cash.
+Cash accounting is usually used for smaller and simpler businesses.

 Cash method of accounting in the United States (GAAP)

 Use in contract accounting

 The cash method of accounting has historically been one of the four methods of recognizing revenues and profits on contracts, the other ones being the accrual method, the completed-contract method and the percentage-of-completion methods.
-Since the approval by Congress of the Tax Reform Act of 1986, the cash method could not longer be used for C corporations, partnerships in which one or more partners are C Corporations, tax shelters, and certain types of trusts.
+Since the Tax Reform Act of 1986, the cash method can no longer be used for C corporations, partnerships in which one or more partners are C Corporations, tax shelters, and certain types of trusts.

-Because of 1986 regulation, in general, construction businesses do not use the cash method of accounting.
-Some construction businesses use the cash method; and there are many other companies that use a modified form of the cash method, which is acceptable under federal income-tax regulations.
-Under the modified Cash method of accounting, most income and expenses are determined under cash receipts and disbursements, but purchase of equipment and of items whose benefit will cover more than one year is to be capitalized, whereas such items as depreciation and amortization are charged to cost.
+Because of the 1986 reform, in general, construction businesses do not use the cash method of accounting.
+Some construction businesses use the cash method, and there are many other companies that use a modified form of the cash method, which is acceptable under federal income tax regulations.
+Under the modified cash method of accounting, most income and expenses are determined under cash receipts and disbursements, but purchases of equipment and items whose benefit will cover more than one year is to be capitalized, whereas such items as depreciation and amortization are charged to cost.